EYHN/hexo-helper-live2d/readme.md

 	- Unitychan
 	- tororo
 	- hijiki

+Attention! **The path of the model's json must be `name/name.model.json`**

+- `width`: The width of your model. default: 150
 - `height`: The height of your model. default: 300
-- `width`: The width of your model. default: 150
 - `mobileShow`: Whether to show on mobile devices. default: true
 - `mobileWidth`: The width of your model on mobile devices. default: 150
 - `mobileHeight`: The height of your model on mobile devices. default: 75
+- `horizontalOffset`: The horizontal offset. default: 0
+- `bottomOffset`: The offset of the bottom. default: -20
-- `isLeft`: Whether the model is shown at the left side. default: false
+- `position`:  `left` or `right` side the model is shown at. default: right
 - `className`: The class name of the `<canvas>` element. default: live2d
-- `id`: The ID of the `<canvas>` element. default: live2dcanvas
-- `bottom`: The offset of the bottom. default: -20 Change this variable to adjust the position of model.
+- `id`: The ID of the `<canvas>` element. default: live2dcanvas Change this variable to adjust the position of model.